ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 [[start:3204650][end:3215830]] And some of the causal arrows flowing through that blanket network are effectively transmitting noise.

 53:39 [[start:3219290][end:3228374]] And you can think in the same way with respect to a holographic screen if you're doing a certain amount of information processing.
-[[start:3228422][end:3240522]] And this this brings up the whole issue of how how efficient is a system in its information processing?
+[[start:3228422][end:3240522]] And this brings up the whole issue of how efficient is a system in its information processing?

-54:00 [[start:3240586][end:3243630]] How close is it to the land hour limit?
+54:00 [[start:3240586][end:3243630]] How close is it to the Landauder limit, [[start:3243710][end:3244340]] basically.
-[[start:3243710][end:3244340]] Basically?

 54:07 [[start:3247350][end:3262950]] Can it extract more energy from some bits than it has to use to modify the states of other bits?
 [[start:3264090][end:3270060]] That's what this, if you will, metabolic question is all about.

-54:32 [[start:3272190][end:3287150]] In the case of an organism, is it can I get more energy from some of the chemistry that I have access to than I need to use to modify the chemistry that I need to modify?
+54:32 [[start:3272190][end:3287150]] In the case of an organism, is it, can I get more energy from some of the chemistry that I have access to than I need to use to modify the chemistry that I need to modify?
 [[start:3288290][end:3291622]] And if not, then life stops.
 [[start:3291786][end:3293650]] Everything grinds to a halt.